PdxCodeGuild/class_mountain_goat/3 JavaScript/docs/07 - Loops.md

 for (let i=0; i<s.length; i++) {
     console.log(s[i])
 }
-// iterate over the indices of a string for (i in s) {
+// iterate over the indices of a string using for-in for (i in s) {
     console.log(s[i])
 }
-// iterate over the characters of a string for (char of s) {
+// iterate over the characters of a string using for-of for (char of s) {
     console.log(char)
 }